 Papers must be 6 pages or shorter and follow the workshop paper format.
 Please submit your paper through EasyChair system by February 2, 2018.
+Please do not anonymize your submission, since we want to guarantee diversity.
 Based on the submitted papers, we will select a diverse set of participants to join us and share their ideas and experiences.
 If your paper is selected, at least one author must attend the workshop and at least one day of the ACM CHI Conference.

 The CHI’18 workshop fee is $200 USD.
 Workshop participants also need to register to at least one day of the conference, see the registration fees.